 Loan Program for Small Businesses Is Tapped Dry

-WASHINGTON (CN) — The Small Business Administration is out of money, it said Thursday amid a deadlock in Congress over new funding to help small businesses cover payroll and expenses during the coronavirus pandemic.
+WASHINGTON (CN) — A new Small Business Administration loan program is out of money, the agency said Thursday amid a deadlock in Congress over new funding to help employers cover payroll and expenses during the coronavirus pandemic.

 Republicans in Congress and the White House have been warning that the crush of loan applications from businesses confronting state-ordered closures and stay-at-home guidelines was exhausting the $350 billion set aside for small business relief in the $2.2 trillion coronavirus economic response bill.